 Learn all about PA’s elk at the Elk Country Visitor Center.
-Situated on 250 acres, the site provies three wheelchair-accessible trails leading to elk viewing areas, plus interactive exhibits, live music events, and educational sessions for children.
+Situated on 250 acres, the site provides three wheelchair-accessible trails leading to elk viewing areas, plus interactive exhibits, live music events, and educational sessions for children.
 Bonus: The center’s gift shop features the work of local artisans and craft makers.

 The Dents Run Elk Viewing Area is one of the most popular in the state.
-It’s easy to see why with its magnificent views, fields, and large wooded area that are frequented by elk.
+It’s easy to see why with its magnificent views, fields, and large wooded areas that are frequented by elk.
 The viewing area has a covered stage, benches, bathrooms, and handicap-accessible parking, too.

-The Winslow Hill Elk Viewing Area is another popular spot for elk viewing.
+The The Winslow Hill Elk Viewing Area is another popular spot for elk viewing.
 Offering a walk-up viewing area atop a spectacular mountain, guests can overlook a large meadow where elk often gather.
-There are also numerous trails and dirt roads to explore and you might even spot some white-tailed deer, fox, and even wild turkeys.
+There are also numerous trails and dirt roads to explore, and you might even spot some white-tailed deer, fox, and even wild turkeys.

 The Woodring Farm Viewing Area is an interpretive 3/4-mile, easy hiking trail.
 It encircles 81 acres of prime elk-viewing habitat with educational panels featuring artwork from local high school students.

 5. Hoover Farm Viewing Area

 Located in Moshannon State Forest, the Hoover Farm Viewing Area offers an accessible viewing blind overlooking wildlife openings and food plots that draw elk from the nearby woods – a great spot for your Instagram-worthy photos!

 6. Hicks Run Viewing Area